Integrated Studies in Land & Food Systems (M.Sc., Ph.D.)

 Riseman, Andrew: Ornamental plant breeding, plant tissue culture technologies, biotic and abiotic stress resistance

-Rojas, Alejandro: Institutional adaptations to climate change; environmental conflicts and their impacts on organisational change towards social and ecological sustainability, food security and sustainability environmental sociology; ecological anthropology; sociology and anthropology of knowledge.
+Rojas, Alejandro: (NOT accepting students).
+Institutional adaptations to climate change; environmental conflicts and their impacts on organisational change towards social and ecological sustainability, food security and sustainability environmental sociology; ecological anthropology; sociology and anthropology of knowledge.

 Skura, Brent: Food Microbiology, immunoglobulins, lactofericin, ozone, salmon quality, food spoilage, food safety